All Episodes

 And he was speaking to the middle class and the Republican base.

-And his basic point was that those in the Republican base, in his view or the Tea Party, the more you oppose this, the more you're going to fuel the rapidity with which this happens.
+And his basic point was that those in the Republican base, in his view, are the Tea Party, the more you oppose this, the more you're going to fuel the rapidity with which this happens.

-So what Weston is saying here, that in order to affect that, you need to destabilize the middle class, and the best way to do that is economically.
+So what Weston is saying here, that in order to affect that, you need to destabilize the middle class.

-And his theory is that what's going on in Iraq is going to cause so much instability that the price of oil is going to rise.
+And his theory is that what's going on in Iraq is going to cause so much instability, the price of oil is going to rise.

 It's not going to have an impact on people who don't buy it anyway.